CodeCarefully/WeddingBliss/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-I'd like to thank my beautiful spouse for marrying me and giving me the idea.
+* I'd like to thank my beautiful spouse for marrying me and giving me the idea.
+* I got some inspiration and a few snippets from [django-wedding-website](https://github.com/czue/django-wedding-website) by the lovely [Cory Zue](https://github.com/czue) for his wedding with Rowena

-Also Django.
+* Also Django.
 Thanks Django!